-Considering first context in knowledge representation, I see no problem with Mc-Carthy's basic idea [1987] of making axioms context-dependent in order to be able to state them at the most convenient or useful level of generality, nor with the suggestions as to the advantages that might be gained from doing this that are set out by Shoham [1991] and Akman and Surav [1996].
-McCarthy and Buvač's well-known example [1997] in which different databases make different assumptions regarding the price of airplane components shows the benefits of this approach.
+So I see no problem with the basic idea, from McCarthy (1987), of making axioms context-dependent in order to be able to state them at the most convenient or useful level of generality, nor with the suggestions as to the advantages that might be gained from doing this that are set out by Shoham (1991) and Akman and Surav (1996).
+McCarthy and Buvač's well-known example in which different databases make different assumptions regarding the price of airplane components shows the benefits of this approach.

 But at the same time it shows the limitations.
 The example involves formal, propositional reasoning, and the notion of a proposition being true or false in a context.
-It assumes that the assumptions made by the databases are static; and indeed, the exercise of writing any context-dependent axiom assumes that the 'home' context for the axiom is, in effect, pre-defined; that contexts can be usefully related by generalization and specialization; and that 'lifting axioms' can be pre-defined to relate truth in one context to truth in another.
+It assumes that the assumptions made by the databases are static; and indeed, the exercise of writing any context-dependent axiom assumes that the "home" context for the axiom is, in effect, predefined; that contexts can be usefully related by generalization and specialization; and that lifting axioms can be pre-defined to relate truth in one context to truth in another.
 That's fine in a formal system, but it doesn't get us very far with language, to which I'll now turn.